octobercms/docs/3.x/tailor/components/collection.md

 ## Basic Usage

 The following adds a collection of **Blog\Post** entries to the page.
-The collection component can be used on any page, layout or partial.

 The component is assigned a name **posts** using the component alias and this is the variable name that becomes available to the page.
 The collection is looped over in Twig by accessing the `posts` collection and a `{% for %}` loop.

 ```ini
 [collection posts]